Doctoral Degree Regulations

 Requirements

-The formal requirements for the PhD are as follows: (1) payment of six semesters of full-time tuition (or five if credit for a previous graduate degree has been approved), (2) major and related courses as determined by the degree program, (3) the fulfillment of foreign language(s) requirements in certain departments, (4) required training in the Responsible Conduct of Research and any English language proficiency courses into which the student has placed, (5) a dissertation advisor and supervisory committee for the student’s program of study, (6) residence of at least one year, (7) passing the preliminary examination, (8) completing the dissertation, (9) passing the final examination, and (10) final dissertation submission to ProQuest and DukeSpace for eventual public access.
+The formal requirements for the PhD are as follows: (1) payment of six semesters of full-time tuition (or five if credit for a previous graduate degree has been approved), (2) major and related courses as determined by the degree program, (3) the fulfillment of foreign language(s) requirements in certain departments, (4) required training in the Responsible Conduct of Research and any English language proficiency courses into which the student has placed, (5) a dissertation advisor and supervisory committee for the student’s program of study, (6) residence of at least one year, (7) passing the preliminary examination, (8) completing the dissertation, (9) passing the dissertation examination, and (10) final submission of the approved dissertation to ProQuest for eventual public access through ProQuest and DukeSpace.
+All dissertations become publicly available through these platforms after any approved embargo period, up to a maximum of five years.

 Major and Related Work